Tanvii13/InSem1Project/README.md

 ## Code Explanation
 - Node Class

-  x,y : Coordinates of the node.
+  1.x,y : Coordinates of the node.
-  next : Pointer to the next node in the snake.
+  2.next : Pointer to the next node in the snake.
-  Constructor Initializes the coordinates and sets 'next' to 'nullptr'.
+  3.Constructor Initializes the coordinates and sets 'next' to 'nullptr'.

 - Snake Class

-  head,tail : Pointers to the head and tail of the snake.
+  1.head,tail : Pointers to the head and tail of the snake.
-  Constructor Initializes the snake with a single node. add(int x,int y) : Adds a new node at the head. remove() : Removes the tail node. collision(int x,int y) : Checks if the given coordinates collides with any part of the snake.
+  2.Constructor Initializes the snake with a single node.
+  3.add(int x,int y) : Adds a new node at the head.
+  4.remove() : Removes the tail node.
+  5.collision(int x,int y) : Checks if the given coordinates collides with any part of the snake.

 - Food Class

-  x,y : Coordinates of the food.
+  1.x,y : Coordinates of the food.
-  Constructor generates new food at random coordinates. newFood(int width, int height, Snake*snake) : Generates new food at random coordinates that do not collide with the snake.
+  2.Constructor generates new food at random coordinates.
+  3.newFood(int width, int height, Snake*snake) : Generates new food at random coordinates that do not collide with the snake.

 -GameBoard Class